questdb/sample-datasets/README.md

 ## Some questions you can ask this dataset

 * How many entries per minute are we getting?
 * Can you find any gaps bigger than 1 second in data ingestion? bigger than 2?
-Which is the bigger you find?
+Which is the biggest you find?
 * What's the most recent price registered for each side (`buy`/`sell`)?
 * Which are the minimum, maximum, and average values for each 5 minutes interval? (could be used for a candle chart)
 * Can you get the Volume Weighted Average Price in 15 minutes intervals?